Geometry of Music Perception: Riemannian geometry of chords

-\end{thm} The space $\cC$ is an example of a stratifold \cite{Kreck2010}.
-The Riemannian metric allows us to study the shape of melodies and chord progressions by differentiating psychoacoustic functions and computing directional derivatives of paths in $\cC$.
-Notice, that the Riemannian metric on $\cC_n\setminus \cC_{n-1}$ not only restores our distance function $d_n$ by considering the geodesic distance $\delta_n$ given by the length of the shortest path but yields a metric $\delta$ on all of $\cC$.
-As an example, let us compute the geodesic distance between $[0]$ and $[0,1,2]$.
-On each stratum $\cC_n\setminus \cC_{n-1}$, the geodesic distance $\delta_n$ is equal to $d_n$.
-Therefore the geodesic distance can be computed by minimizing the concatenation of geodesic paths within $\cC_3\setminus \cC_2$ and $\cC_2\setminus \cC_1$, and we get In particular, we confirm together with $\delta([0],[0,1])=1$ and $\delta([0,1],[0,1,2])=1$ that the triangle inequality has not been violated as it was in Equation \eqref{eq:triangleinequality}.
-The geodesic distance therefore provides an ideal mathematical basis for efficient voice-leading in the space of all chords which we can rightfully consider to be a good voice-leading metric on all of $\cC$.
+The metric on $\cC$ can be considered as a voice leading distance for music theory. \begin{Example} Let us compute the distance between $[0]$ and $[0,1,2]$.
+It can be computed by minimizing the concatenation of geodesic paths within $\cC_3\setminus \cC_2$ and $\cC_2\setminus \cC_1$, and we get In particular, we confirm together with $\delta([0],[0,1])=1$ and $\delta([0,1],[0,1,2])=1$ that the triangle inequality has not been violated as it was in Equation \eqref{eq:triangleinequality}.
+See Figure \ref{fig:C3}.

-This model is flexible enough to describe and analyze note and chord progressions in any musical system, because by our definition music consists of pitched sounds.
-Just intonation as well as other equally tempered systems like the 19, 24 and 31 tone system are developed based on the harmonic series and therefore can be immersed in the same geometric sound model as the common 12 tone system.
-Also, music of instruments with non-harmonic spectra can be studied using this geometric model.

-In summary, the stratified space $\cC = \bigcup_{n=1}^\infty \cC_n$ provides a simple geometric model for musical chords whose Riemannian metric on each stratum provides a rich structure for quantitative studies of psychoacoustic models as well as a voice-leading metric on all of $\cC$ by way of the geodesic distance on the stratifold.